Barbados–Trinidad and Tobago relations: Economic relations

 Trinidadian companies are major financial stakeholders in a number of Barbadian businesses.
 This has brought about a tremulous outcry from the Barbadian public on an occasion.
 The outcry will usually go away after a short period of time.
 The problems were first brought to the fore by a 1999 Soca/Calypso hit-song by Mac Fingall titled "Barbados belong to Trinidad", the song which became a catch phrase, and served to emphasise a number of issues between the two countries sought to satirise the inter-relations but had a negative effect instead.
 Tensions continued to escalate in Barbados following the popularity of that song and a subsequent hostile take-over bid for the Life of Barbados Ltd. (LOB) insurance company by Trinidad-based Guardian Holdings Ltd. (GHL) Things started to take a turn for the worse once several Barbadian fishermen were arrested in the water between the two countries.

 Barbados and the Government of Trinidad and Tobago signed an agreement to construct an undersea 177 mile oil or Liquid Natural Gas (LNG) pipeline which will stretch from Tobago to Barbados.
 The project is to be undertaken by the Eastern Caribbean Gas Pipeline Company Limited.
 It will see energy delivered directly from Trinidad and Tobago to the domestic Barbadian natural gas network and feeding into the power plants in Barbados.

+Sports

+Both countries are part of the multi-national West Indies cricket team, with several players from both countries representing the board.